Litterbug

 We synthesized the most prominent motivations, goals, and frustrations from our interview data into a single, cohesive persona to represent our target user.

-Armed with these insights, we began to imagine what Litterbug could look like...
+Armed with these insights, we started to imagine what Litterbug could look like...

 We focused on creating an experience that was both fun and intuitive.